 While face masks aren't currently mandatory on campus, we encourage you to wear a mask if you're indoors or can't socially distance properly, to protect yourself and others.
 It's important to ensure your mask is fitted correctly and to follow safe procedures for putting on and taking off masks.
-Used masks can be disposed of in normal bins around campus.
 NSW Health have provided detailed guidance on how to wear a mask.

 If there’s one thing we’ve learned over the last few months, it’s that things can change really quickly.
 Throughout semester, we may need to be in touch due to any number of reasons.
 It’s essential that you regularly checking your University email address, our website and our social media accounts to stay up to date.

 You can also check our list of COVID cases on campus, which is updated each day with exposure locations.